NS-German passport issued to a “Telegraph Inspector” with visa to France. German Passport 1937 Koenigsberg

-Nowadays the sea port city is called Kaliningrad which is a Russian enclave between Poland and Lithuania.
+During World War II, the city of Königsberg was heavily damaged by a British bombing attack in 1944 and the massive Soviet siege in spring 1945.
+Nowadays, the seaport city is called Kaliningrad which is a Russian enclave between Poland and Lithuania.
 Kaliningrad Oblast used to be the most heavily militarized area of what is now the Russian Federation, and the density of military infrastructure was the highest in Europe.
 It was the headquarters of the former Soviet Baltic Military District.
-Kaliningrad also functions as the headquarters of the Russia’s Baltic Fleet.
+Kaliningrad also functions as the headquarters of Russia’s Baltic Fleet.
+German Passport 1937 Koenigsberg

-A fantastic collectible!
+A fantastic and rare collectible!